 Charlotte recognized that not every student would become a virtuoso, but she understood that beauty and enjoyment can be added to life by appreciating good music, singing, and learning the basics of playing music.
-Here’s how to approach each of those goals.
+Here’s how to approach music in a Charlotte Mason way.

 Charlotte’s students had fun with singing in short sessions a couple of times a week.
 They used the sol-fa method.
 If you have watched the movie The Sound of Music, you’ve heard the sol-fa method used to teach the song “Do, a Deer.”
 The complete method has hand signals, too, and is a great way to teach children to listen closely and to sing in harmony easily.